HugoGabrielidis16/federatedlearningbenchmark/README.md

 ### Motives

-Generate benchmark to compare the performance of federated learning and centralized learning on various Dataset
+Generate benchmark to compare the performance of federated learning and centralized learning on various dataset

 ### Dataset